 An Emergency Notification will be issued in the event that Harvey Mudd College or Campus Safety receives notice of a situation that presents a significant emergency or dangerous situation at Harvey Mudd College or in the local area affecting the health and/or safety of Harvey Mudd College community, in whole or in part.
-Harvey Mudd College will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system after an incident has been reported to: Campus Safety, one of the Campus Security Authorities (CSAs) identified, or a local police agency.
+Unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency, Harvey Mudd College will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system after an incident has been reported to: Campus Safety, one of the Campus Security Authorities (CSAs) identified, or a local police agency.
 Determining which designated official from Campus Safety makes the decision is based on availability during a 24-hour cycle.
 Campus Safety maintains designated individuals throughout each 24-hour cycle who are trained in determining the need for issuing an Emergency Notification.
 These designated officials are: Assistant Vice President of Campus Safety, Captain, or the on-duty Watch Commanders.

 The Claremont Colleges are committed to ensuring TCC community receives timely, accurate, and useful information in the event of an Emergency.
-To support this commitment, TCC has invested in several multi-modal forms of communications that allow administrators to distribute notices in the event of a critical incident or dangerous situation.
+To support this commitment, TCC has invested in several multimodal forms of communications that allow administrators to distribute notices in the event of a critical incident or dangerous situation.
 The system used by TCC to integrate the mass notification process consisting of email, and text messaging is Everbridge.